-It’s enough to strike panic into the heart of any small business owner: closed offices, physical distancing and economic downturns.
+It’s enough to strike panic into the heart of any small business owner: closed offices, physical distancing, and economic downturns.
 The COVID-19 pandemic has forced most of us into our homes – small business owners and customers alike – with little contact with the outside world.
 But in times of crisis, a hero always emerges.
 For small business owners, that champion is email marketing.
 Now where to find the best email marketing services?
 And what is what is email marketing?
 Broadly speaking email marketing is sending a commercial message to a group of interested people.
 You can use email marketing templates for layout, and email-marketing-software but content is king.

-Despite the popularity of online social channels, email continues to be an integral part of daily life.
+Despite the popularity of online social channels, email marketing continues to be an integral part of daily life.
 In 2019, Statista reports there were 3.9 billion email users around the globe.
 And that number could grow to 4.48 billion email users by 2024.
-Email marketing is definitely here to stay.
+Marketing Email campaigns are here to stay.

 and maintain customer relationships.